siddinc/dedium/README.md

 # dEdium
-a clone of medium.com using django 2.0.5
+A clone of medium.com using django 2.0.5

 ## Run instructions